 tower, painted white; gallery and lantern painted black.
 The Coast Guard has a historic

 photo of the original 1886 lighthouse, and Huelse has a historic postcard view.
 Deactivated in 1964, it burned

 to the ground in June 1972.
-The Shanklins have a photo showing the dilapidated appearance of the tower shortly before it burned.
+The Shanklins have a photo (third photo on the page) showing the dilapidated appearance of the tower shortly before it burned.
 The lighthouse had been rebuilt on the original foundation by the Friends of the Gulf Islands National Seashore.
 Lighthouse Digest has a story on the history of the light station and its reconstruction, and Weyland Yutani

 has a May 2004 photo.

 view shows that the foundation of the lighthouse is still visible.
 The original 4th order Fresnel